Divide-By-0/blog/content/posts/movies.md

 The notes for these movies are just summaries of what friends have told me about.
 Approximately ranked with most-want-to-watch at the top.

+- **Shoplifters**: Director is very good, and this one won a number of international film festivals.
+Usually recommended for people who liked Parasite.
 - **The Secret and Their Eyes (original Spanish version)**: Action thriller with plot intricacies to endlessly discuss.
 Personally recommended to me due to plot.
-- **Shoplifters**: Director is very good, and this one won a number of international film festivals.
-Usually recommended for people who liked Parasite.
 - **Drive my Car**: A Murukami classic.
 - **Handmaiden**: Korean, sexual mystery, gripping and edgy themes, strange straightforward romantic movie
-- **Tar**: One filmmaker I met said that this was one of the most interesting and culturally relevant films she's ever seen, and that the director was directly mentored by Kubrick -- surprisingly high praise for such a recent film.
-- **Ghost in the Shell**: A classic sci-fi film, recommended alongside Akira.
 - **Portrait of a Lady on Fire**: Well made, 2x recommended to me
 - **Suzume**: November 2022 film by the same director and similar animation style as 'Your Name'
 - **Weathering with You**: Movie by the same director and similar animation style as 'Your Name'
 - **Grave of the Fireflies**: Studio Ghibli classic.
 Supposed to be very sad.
 - **Kiki's Delivery Service**: Another Studio Ghibli classic.
 Supposed to be an uplifting coming of age.
-- **Spirited Away**: Somehow I haven't watched the greatest animated film of all time yet??
-- **The Banshees of Inisherin**: Scottish comedy.
-Oscar nominee.
 - **City of God**: IMDb darling.
 Seems to have an interesting premise, prortaying two communities of youth in a violent neighborhood.
 - **Primer**: "Primer is on the Most Complicated Films IMDb list, thanks to Time Travel, Second Hand Storytelling, and a case of The Ending Changes Everything.
 There is an explanation for almost everything that happens, but you have to watch the movie at least twice to put all the clues together."
+- **Tar**: One filmmaker I met said that this was one of the most interesting and culturally relevant films she's ever seen, and that the director was directly mentored by Kubrick -- surprisingly high praise for such a recent film.
+- **Ghost in the Shell**: A classic sci-fi film, recommended alongside Akira.
 - **Children of Heaven**: Iranian film about lost pair of shoes that was nominated for Academy Awards.
 This was my film teacher's favorite movie of all time.
 - **PK**: Bollywood movie that seems to be about an alien but is really about being human.
 - **Song of the sea**: Scottish film with Anime vibes.